-Beginning with BP at 115/75 mmHg, cardiovascular disease (CVD) risk doubles for each increment of 20/10 mmHg; those who are normotensive, i.e., BP <120/80 mmHg, at age 55 will have a 90% lifetime risk of developing HTN and adoption of a healthy lifestyle is critical for the prevention of high BP.12 BP values between 130-139/85-89 mmHg are associated with a more than twofold increase in relative risk from CVD as compared with those with BP <120/80 mmHg.12 Prehypertensive individuals (BP 120-139/80-89) are not candidates for drug therapy and should be firmly and unambiguously advised that they require health-promoting lifestyle modifications to reduce their risk of progressive rise of BP in the future.12,17 Table 7 presents recommended lifestyle modifications to reduce the risk of developing HTN.12,17Table 7.
-Recommended Lifestyle Modifications to Reduce the Risk of Developing Hypertension.
+Beginning with a BP of 115/75 mmHg, cardiovascular disease (CVD) risk doubles for each increased increment of 20/10 mmHg.
+Those who are normotensive (BP <120/80 mmHg), at age 55 will have a 90% lifetime risk of developing HTN and adoption of a healthy lifestyle is critical to reduce this risk.14 Patients with Elevated BP (BP 120-129/<80) are not candidates for drug therapy and should be firmly and unambiguously advised of health-promoting lifestyle modifications to reduce their risk of progressive rise of BP in the future.14,18 Table 7 presents recommended lifestyle modifications to reduce the risk of developing HTN.14,18

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.